Written By: Tiffany Ruiz Dasilva, VMD, cVMA | Professional Services Veterinarian, Wild Earth

 The Benefits of Feeding Oatmeal To Dogs

-First, let’s take a look at this simple question: Is oatmeal good for dogs?
+First, let’s answer this simple question: Is oatmeal good for dogs?
 The answer is, yes.
 In fact, the same things that make the hulled oat grains good for humans are also the reasons they’re great for your pooch.
-And if your dog has a gluten allergy that makes him sensitive to wheat or grains, oatmeal can be an ideal alternative.

 - Vitamin A